VeronicaPim/VeronicaPim/README.md

+Hi!
+I'm Veronica.
+I'm an incoming PhD student at ... (stay tuned 👀)

-I mainly work on Accessibility research, but I'm also interested in:
+I care about minority representation in software engineering, specifically focusing on women in people with disabilities.
+I mainly work on accessibility research, but I'm also interested in:

 - 🤖🚗 anything autonomous
 - 🌏🍃 environmental conservation